intel/neural-compressor/examples/onnxrt/image_recognition/mobilenet_v3/quantization/ptq/README.md

 Step-by-Step
 ============

-This example load an image classification model from [ONNX Model Zoo](https://github.com/onnx/models) and confirm its accuracy and speed based on [ILSVR2012 validation Imagenet dataset](http://www.image-net.org/challenges/LSVRC/2012/downloads).
+This example load an image classification model exported from PyTorch and confirm its accuracy and speed based on [ILSVR2012 validation Imagenet dataset](http://www.image-net.org/challenges/LSVRC/2012/downloads).
+You need to download this dataset yourself.

 # Prerequisite